Fear & Greed Index November 2024: 10 Stock Sentiment Charts

 5. Federal Reserve Bank Financial Stress Index

 Financial stress is defined as interruptions to the normal functioning of the financial markets.
-This important leading indicator is published monthly and gives valuable insight into investor stress in the financial markets.
-Measures include TED spread, Swap spread, Stock Bond Correlation, Bank Stock Volatility, and more
+This important leading indicator, published monthly, gives valuable insight into investor stress in the financial markets.
+Measures include the TED spread, Swap spread, Stock Bond Correlation, Bank Stock Volatility, and more.

 How Does the Financial Stress Index Work?